2004 Summer Olympics opening ceremony: Allegory

-The "Allegory" segment began with a recitation of a verse from Nobel Prize-winning Greek poet George Seferis' poem "Mythistorema 3."
+The "Allegory" segment begins with a recitation of a verse from Nobel Prize-winning Greek poet George Seferis' poem "Mythistorema 3."
 As the verse is being recited on the speakers, the spotlights are focused upon a woman clad in a black gown looking out to the water.
 Holding a marble sculpture head, the woman seems to be entering into a dream.
 As she looks into the dark water, a centaur appears whose human and animal parts supposedly symbolize the duality of spirit and body.
-The centaur then walks about and then throws a spear of light into the center of the stadium, from which a giant statue that exemplified Cycladic art (and thus one of the first depictions of the human form in Greek art) emerged.
+The centaur then walks about and then throws a spear of light into the center of the stadium, from which a giant statue that exemplifies Cycladic art (and thus one of the first depictions of the human form in Greek art) emerges.
 This Cycladic head also represents one of the first attempts of humanity to understand itself.
-With the use of lasers, geometrical shapes and other scientific images (such as a stylistic representation of the Solar System) were displayed on the figure's face.
-The statue then broke into pieces that floated away, and from within it emerged a smaller kouros statue from the Archaic Period of Greek sculpture, which in turn broke apart to reveal the depiction of man in a sculpture of the classical period, symbolizing the dawn of individuality and extolling human scale, one of the principal themes of the 2004 Olympics.
-At the end of this sequence, a cube arises from the water, and a man starts slowly balancing himself on the rotating cube while representations of human kind's greatest achievements, contrasted to humanistic representations and images of men, women, and children of various ethnicities and ages, are projected onto the pieces of broken sculpture, which seem to be floating above the water.
+With the use of lasers, geometrical shapes and other scientific images (such as a stylistic representation of the Solar System) are displayed on the figure's face.
+The statue then breaks into pieces that float away, and from within it emerges a smaller kouros statue from the Archaic Period of Greek sculpture, which in turn breaks apart to reveal the depiction of man in a sculpture of the classical period, symbolizing the dawn of individuality and extolling human scale, one of the principal themes of the 2004 Olympics.
+At the end of this sequence, a cube arises from the water, and a man starts slowly balancing himself on the rotating cube while representations of humankind's greatest achievements, contrasted to humanistic representations and images of people of various ethnicities and ages, are projected onto the pieces of broken sculpture, which seem to be floating above the water.
 This last sequence is meant to symbolize the birth of logical thought, higher learning, and humanity finally making sense of the world in which it lives.
 After this sequence, the pieces of sculpture descend to the water, meant to symbolize the Greek isles.